kahara/Async.fi/content/pages/cv.md

 Joni (b.
 1975) is a programmer, machinist, and dilettante from Helsinki, Finland.
 He has worked in the technology industry since 1997.

-Some of the things that bring him joy in the professional context include:
+Some of the things that bring him joy in the professional context include, in no particular order:

 * Remote work.
 Open, preferably asynchronous, text-based communication.
 Lack of hierarchy.